What Is Metatarsalgia: Symptoms, Causes, Treatments, and More

 Understanding what is causing your forefoot pain is essential when choosing the best orthotic.
 If you feel that compression is worse when wearing slip-on shoes or high heels, a ¾ length insole is required.
 However, if your foot has collapsed arches and it hurts more after standing or walking for long periods, and if you have a removable insole to make room for the custom orthotic, then a full-length insole is best as it allows us to add special soft padding under the metatarsal heads.

 » Unsure which orthotics will suit you best?
-Investigate Upstep's metatarsalgia custom orthotics to get started
+Explore Upstep's metatarsalgia custom orthotics to get started

 When non-conservative treatment fails to bring improvement, surgery becomes the last option.
 The surgical approach will depend on the cause of the metatarsalgia, the severity of the condition, and any complications that may have resulted from it.